Neckross/AVD-PSScripts/FSLogix Standard for AVD Multi-session Host Pools/README.md

 > IMPORTANT: you MUST set "$VHDLocations" value for Storage Account UNC Path.
 Download/Update script and Upload to Intune Proactive Remediation scripts blade.

-> REMINDER: you MUST set script to run in device-context "Run this script using logged-on credentials" set NO.
+> REMINDER: you MUST set script to run in device-context "Run this script using logged-on credentials" set NO. And "Run script in 64-bit PowerShell" set YES.

 ### Remediation Script
 The remediation script fuels from the detection script, and will attempt to set the FSLogix Standard reg keys configuration.